nilarte/ml-zoomcamp-capstone-2-2024/README.md

 This model has different potential use cases:

-Ex: Preferential access to senior citizens on face recognition etc.
+Ex: Preferential access to senior citizens based on face recognition etc.

 Here are step by step details about how we build optimal model to predict young or old probability.